MP3: Encoding and decoding

-During encoding, 576 time-domain samples are taken and are transformed to 576 frequency-domain samples.
-If there is a transient, 192 samples are taken instead of 576.
-This is done to limit the temporal spread of quantization noise accompanying the transient (see psychoacoustics).
+MP3 uses an overlapping MDCT structure.
+Each MPEG-1 MP3 frame is 1152 samples, divided into two granules of 576 samples.
+These 576 consecutive samples, initially in the time domain, are transformed in one block to 576 frequency-domain samples by MDCT.
+MP3 also allows the use of shorter blocks in a granule, down to a size of 192 samples; this feature is used when a transient is detected.
+Doing so limits the temporal spread of quantization noise accompanying the transient (see psychoacoustics).
 Frequency resolution is limited by the small long block window size, which decreases coding efficiency.
 Time resolution can be too low for highly transient signals and may cause smearing of percussive sounds.

 Due to the tree structure of the filter bank, pre-echo problems are made worse, as the combined impulse response of the two filter banks does not, and cannot, provide an optimum solution in time/frequency resolution.
 Additionally, the combining of the two filter banks' outputs creates aliasing problems that must be handled partially by the "aliasing compensation" stage; however, that creates excess energy to be coded in the frequency domain, thereby decreasing coding efficiency.

 Decoding, on the other hand, is carefully defined in the standard.
 Most decoders are "bitstream compliant", which means that the decompressed output that they produce from a given MP3 file will be the same, within a specified degree of rounding tolerance, as the output specified mathematically in the ISO/IEC high standard document (ISO/IEC 11172-3).
-Therefore, comparison of decoders is usually based on how computationally efficient they are (i.e., how much memory or CPU time they use in the decoding process).
+Therefore, the comparison of decoders is usually based on how computationally efficient they are (i.e., how much memory or CPU time they use in the decoding process).
 Over time this concern has become less of an issue as CPU clock rates transitioned from MHz to GHz.
 Encoder/decoder overall delay is not defined, which means there is no official provision for gapless playback.
 However, some encoders such as LAME can attach additional metadata that will allow players that can handle it to deliver seamless playback.